Trekkers at EBC

 The journey to Everest Base Camp involves a trek spanning approximately 130 kilometers, encompassing the ascent to the base camp and the return descent.
 This distance provides trekkers with a challenging yet rewarding experience as they traverse diverse terrains and witness breathtaking views of the Himalayas while making their way to the base of the world’s highest peak.

-No, there is no ATM service at all locations in Everest Region.
+No, there is no ATM service at any of the locations in the Everest Region.
 There are ATM facilities only in Lukla and Namche Bazaar.
 So, make sure you carry enough cash for the trek.
 Only Nepali currency is valid, and teahouses won’t accept card and dollar transactions.

 Be aware; you might.
 As the elevation on this trek will exceed 5000m, you cannot neglect the chances of getting altitude sickness.
 If you give your body enough time to acclimatize, drink a lot of water, and eat healthily, you will likely reduce the sickness.